 OH, and in case you have been wondering, my new Craftsy class, "Simply Modern Cake Design" is coming out towards the end of October.
 Stay tuned to the blog or my Facebook page for updates.
 I'll start posting sneak peeks and some info about the class as we get closer! :) For now, I'm not able to say much about it...so don't bother asking!!
 LOL!! :)

+She does a review on the most popular commercial brands of fondant.
+Her article includes pros and cons for Satin Ice, Fondarific, Fondx, Wilton and Carma.
+I have to agree with everything she says!!
+This is a very accurate and well written review!!!
 The only one that is left out is the Bakels Pettinice fondant.
 This is a really popular brand in Australia and when I tried it, I really liked it.
 For me is was similar in texture to marshmallow fondant but a little drier.
 I don't remember all the ins and outs with it and need to buy some again to play with it...but I do remember really liking it and I'm pretty picky! :)

 Nice work on your first article with Craftsy Lesley!!!Lauren Kitchens also did a Craftsy class on modeling chocolate.
 Click HERE for 25% off that class!